If you’re like most people, you’re probably thinking, what’s an EMP attack?

 The gamma radiation is released and can strip electrons from air molecules and accelerate them at close to the speed of light.

-As these electrons are zipped around, they would generate a powerful, fluctuating electric current, which would generate a massive EMP.
+As these electrons are zipped around, they would generate a powerful, fluctuating electric current, which would create a massive EMP.

 Ultimately, this explosion could distort Earth’s magnetic field and cause a slower pulse, which is like what happens with a naturally occurring EMP.